Director, Mathematical Sciences Research Institute, and Professor of Mathematics, UC Berkeley

 I taught at Brandeis University for twenty-seven years,

-with sabbatical time spent in Paris, Bonn, and Berkeley, and
+with sabbaticals in Paris, Bonn, and Berkeley.
+In 1997 I

-became Director of the Mathematical Sciences Research Institute in
+became Director of the Mathematical Sciences Research Institute (MSRI) in

 faculty of UC Berkeley as Professor of Mathematics.